alejandrocoding/WhiteHatGamingTest/README.md

 _ I like the use of barrel strategy and custom alias for absolute paths, but it needs to be used carefully.
 - I have added configuration for global imports of SCSS.
 - Jackpots get updated after 5 seconds.
+- Sorry for the 90MB of the gifs, I think it make it cooler but at a high cost.

 That's all.
 I have enjoyed building out this solution, I hope you find it interesting.
 Thanks for your time reviewing it.